 There is an old world feel about the buildings and its grounds, and listening to our guide speaking about the buildings it was evident that there was pride in its traditions, heritage and future legacy.

-The War Memorial I was after is on the right hand side of the entrance, and consists of a dome with a portal over a plinth with the names of the masters and pupils who died during World War 1.
+The First World War Memorial that I wanted to photograph is on the right hand side of the entrance, and consists of a dome with a portal over a plinth with the names of the masters and pupils who died during World War 1.
 The portal is supposed to allow sunlight to shine onto the name list below on 11 November, but that only really applies in the Northern Hemisphere.

 On either side of the dome are facilities that are now used as the school museum and a recruiting centre.
 One of the names on the memorial is that of James Humphrey Allen Payne, who was the headmaster of the school from 1905-1917.
 He also lends his name to the magnificent “Payne Hall” which is inside the main building pictured above.

 The building is showing its age and is currently being restored to its former glory.
 I suspect that this is hallowed ground for those who work or study here, and the weight of tradition hangs heavily upon it.
 Continuing our tour, we headed down to the extensive sports fields, which are now an integral part of the suburbs around them.

 It is difficult to really picture what this area must have looked like when the school opened, today it is heavily treed and suburbanised, in 1911 people would ride horses, and the home of Sir Julius Jeppe would be a prominent part of the landscape.
 The house, “Friedenheim” was demolished in the 1960’s, and was situated where the school now has it’s sports fields and swimming pool.
 Only the gates survive from this legacy, although there is a monument to Julius Jeppe not too far away at what is known as “Jeppestown Oval”.
 I did a separate post about the memorial a few months later.